-Potty training is typically introduced in our Lion classroom, the children are changed in the bathroom where they are encouraged to sit on the potty.
+In our Lion classroom, the children are changed in the bathroom where they are encouraged to sit on the potty.
 Sometimes children aren't interested and that's okay.

-Children develop and learn at their own pace often they are potty trained and ready to go before they move up to our Elephant and Lamb Classroom.
-If that isn't the case, we still work with and encourage the child to sit and use the potty when the children are taken for a diaper change.
+Children develop and learn at their own pace often they are potty trained and ready to go before they move up to our Lamb Classroom.
+If that isn't the case then in the Lamb Classroom, when the children are taken for a diaper change we will sit them on the potty and encourage them to use it.